noi-techpark/opendatahub-logs-rps/README.md

 # Processing Logs on Elasticsearch

-## Project Description
+## Project Brief

-### Get Data from Elasticsearch

-1. Connect to Elasticsearch client
-2. Read query body from file
-3. Read aggregation from file
-4. Get buckets from Elasticsearch based on query and aggregation from `filebeat-*` index
+1. Get logs data from Elasticsearch logs index based on generated query and aggregation to time interval of 1 second

-### Store Data back into Elasticsearch

-1. Store each bucket in `Bucket` object
-2. Convert into dictionary and append into document list
+2. Process data into cleaner format using `Bucket` object
-3. Bulk post document list into Elasticsearch `request-rate` index
+3. Bulk post data into Elasticsearch storage index for every api and policy type

 ## How to Install and Run